sile/rustracing/README.md

 }
 ```

-As an actual usage example of the crate and an implmentation of the [OpenTracing] API,
+As an actual usage example of the crate and an implementation of the [OpenTracing] API,
 it may be helpful to looking at [rustracing_jaeger] crate.

 References